LiemDQ/LiemDQ.github.io/content/posts/tower.md

 For example, the commercial success of desalination with reverse osmosis membranes are spilling over into other disciplines, even if the former is [beginning to stagnate](https://liem.ca/posts/desalination/).
 The process technology is now well-understood and there now exists significant engineering expertise on how to design these systems.
 New technologies, such as [Via Separations and their graphene oxide membranes](https://viaseparations.com/), are now able to piggyback off of this knowledge to rapidly commercialize new applications[^17].

 And as new, better, more efficient, more specific separations are commercialized, new paradigms in process design will arise, enabling us to produce more, use more, prosper more—while simultaneously allowing us to reduce our impact on the environment.
+Of course, none of this will be easy.
+There are decades worth of inertia to overcome, and success is not guaranteed.

 <br/>
 <br/>